 5) Dream Sequence

 There is a reason horrors and thrillers (especially those bordering on the supernatural) use dream sequence more than your dramas or comedies.
 It’s because dream sequence offers a fantastic basis in horror and thriller for shock value.
-Dreams often start of perfectly natural in these sequences, as if it’s “reality” within that film: then suddenly WHAM!
+Dreams often start of perfectly natural in these sequences, as if it’s “reality” within that film.
+Then WHAM!
 There is murder, mayhem or something even more shocking and/or disgusting.

-That is the primary purpose of the dream sequence – give us something we do not expect (it doesn’t have to be scary either if you’re in a genre that ISN’T horror or thriller remember).
+That is the primary purpose of the dream sequence.
+It doesn’t have to be scary either if you’re in a genre that ISN’T horror or thriller.